Event Designer & Coordination Specialist

 How did you get your start in event planning?

 It comes as no surprise that I ended up as a wedding planner.
-I was a true social butterfly growing up and not a weekend passed by without me planning some sort of activity for my friends or classmates.
+I was a true social butterfly growing up and not a weekend passed without my planning some sort of activity for my friends or classmates.
 Events were the only thing I ever wanted to do and they're truly second nature.
 I started catering during college and worked close to 150 weddings which gave me insight into all the ins and outs of special events.
 While I wasn't planning yet, I was soaking everything up like a fly on the wall.
 After graduating, I moved to NYC and landed my first job with Cait and Jules.
 I subsequently worked for David Stark Design where I saw events on a completely new level and I was hooked!